react-navigation/react-navigation.github.io/versioned_docs/version-7.x/screen.md

 It is also used for the `name` property in the [`route`](route-object.md).

-While it is supported, we recommend to avoid spaces or special characters in screen names and keep them simple.
+While it is supported, we recommend avoiding spaces or special characters in screen names and keeping them simple.

-### `options`
+### Options

-Options to configure how the screen gets presented in the navigator.
+Options are used to configure how the screen gets presented in the navigator.
 It accepts either an object or a function returning an object:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>